Covid-19 Vaccine

 The main change to eligibility from previous Covid-19 programmes is that those with a weakened immune system are now eligible from 6 months instead of 5 years.

+The NHS in West Yorkshire offers local people protection in its new spring Covid-19 campaign.
 People are encouraged to book a vaccination appointment through the NHS National Booking System.

-You can find out the latest information about both vaccines and how to book by visiting: www.nhs.uk/seasonalvaccinations.
+You can find out the latest information about both vaccines and how to book them by visiting: www.nhs.uk/seasonalvaccinations.

 Vaccinations are free of charge.
 Anyone who claims to be able to provide you with a vaccine for a fee is likely to be committing a crime and should be reported to the Police online or by calling 112.
 The NHS will never ask you to press a button on your keypad or send a text asking you to confirm you want the vaccine.